JSchlangen9/Beer-Classification/README.md

 ## Project Overview

 For this project, I will be analyzing the public Beer Profile Ratings Data Set from Kaggle (linked below).
 The goal of this project will be to create a classification model that accurately predicts the type/style of beer based on  some of its characteristics.
-My intial thought is to utilize a Decision Tree Classifer or an Ensemble/Random Forrest model; however; I will test additional models as needed depednding upon accuracy.
+My intial thought is to utilize an Ensemble/Random Forrest model or a Support Vector Classifier; however; I will test additional models as needed depednding upon accuracy.

 ## Beer Profile Ratings Data Set